Sbrussee/PathBench-MIL/README.md

   loss: # Loss functions, as specified in losses.py
     - CrossEntropyLoss

-  augmentation: # MIL-friendly augmentations, as specified in augmentations.py
-    - patch_mixing

   activation_function: # activation function for the MIL encoder, supports any pytorch.nn activation function.
     - ReLU